denseanalysis/denseanalysis.github.io/index.md

 ### Attribution

-If you have used the *DENSEanalysis* software for your research or it has influenced your work, we ask that you cite this software and the following relevant publications in your work.
+If you have used the *DENSEanalysis* software for your research or it has influenced your work, we ask that you include the following relevant citations in your work.

+>Spottiswoode, B. S., Zhong, X., Hess, a T., Kramer, C. M., Meintjes, E. M., Mayosi, B. M., & Epstein, F. H. (2007).
+Tracking myocardial motion from cine DENSE images using spatiotemporal phase unwrapping and temporal fitting.
+IEEE Transactions on Medical Imaging, 26(1), 15–30. http://doi.org/10.1109/TMI.2006.884215

+>Gilliam, A.D., Suever, J.D., and contributors (2016).
+DENSEanalysis.
+Retrieved from https://github.com/denseanalysis/denseanalysis

 ### Contributing